-Runners should immediately notify the Race Admission Director of a decision to withdraw from the event.
+Runners should immediately notify the Director of Race Admission of a decision to withdraw from the event.

-Admitted runners who fail to show up on race day without notifying the Race Admission Director will be banned from entering the HURT 100 for the next three years.
+Admitted runners who fail to show up on race day without notifying the Director of Race Admission will be banned from entering the HURT 100 for the next three years.